mikependon/RepoDB.NET/pages/attributes/propertyhandler.md

 ## PropertyHandler

 This attribute is used to signify a property handling operation on the class property.
+By having this attribute, the library core's transformer will automatically trigger the property handler `Get` and `Set` method for custom handling.

 > In this tutorial, we will use the `SQL Server` as the database and `C#` as the programming language.